chopmo/puzzlenode-solutions/05_counting_cards/README.markdown

 These choices make my code more generic, but they may also stand in the way of some clever shortcuts.
-Because obviously I'm not using all information given in the puzzle text.
+Because obviously I'm not using all information given in the problem description.